Costa v ENEL: Significance

 This groundbreaking case established the principle of supremacy in EU law, which is an independent source of law that cannot be overridden by domestic laws.

 Article I-6 of the proposed European Constitution stated: "The Constitution and law adopted by the institutions of the Union in exercising competences conferred on it shall have primacy over the law of the Member States".
 The constitution was never ratified, after being rejected in referendums in France and the Netherlands in 2005.

-Its replacement, the Treaty of Lisbon, did not include the article on primacy but instead included a declaration recalling the case-law.
+The Treaty of Lisbon of 13 December 2007 did not include the article on primacy, but instead included a Declaration concerning primacy recalling the Costa v.
+ENEL judgment.

 French Judge Robert Lecourt, who was on the Court from 1962 to 1976, would later argue these decisions "added nothing" other than to "give effect" to the treaties, an effect he felt was "commanded" by their being.